Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Conclusion

 \section{Conclusion}

-We revisited the notion of Causality, provided an alternative representation using imaginary agents, and showed that Causality is equivalent to Causal Implementability (and Dead-Lock Freeness) for standard Borel models.
-Via this representation, we showed that Causality, under an absolute continuity condition, allows for an equivalent static model whose reduction is policy-independent.
+In this paper, we revisited several seminal studies on non-sequential decentralized stochastic control.
+We studied the notion of Causality, presented an equivalent formulation, and showed that Causality is equivalent to Causal Implementability (and Dead-Lock Freeness) for standard Borel models.
+We showed that Causality, under an absolute continuity condition, allows for an equivalent static model whose reduction is policy-independent.
 We further showed that under more relaxed conditions on the model, such as solvability, such a reduction (when possible) is policy-dependent or includes policies as parameters in the cost of the reduced model, and thus has limited utility.
-We also presented a further reduction method for partially nested causal non-sequential systems.